Costume Shop Manager

 Please discuss each element completely and succinctly

-- A resume of your educational and professional work experience
+- A resume of your educational and professional work

 The Department of Theatre Arts is an instructional and research department within the College of Arts and Sciences (CAS).
 We are committed to a liberal arts approach to theatre education, maintaining high standards both in academic and creative practices.
 We serve students with a wide range of needs and interests, training them to create theatre into the future, as educators, audience members, and/or professional practitioners.